 Looking for a languid oasis that gives you a break from the city center action?
 Then make your way to the enchanting Denver Botanic Gardens, set in the lush greenery of 80-acre Cheesman Park.
 Green Thumb wannabes will find their bliss in this lovely 24-acre spot, home to 50 distinct gardens.

-Up for some mingling?
-The Denver Botanic Gardens is also an active educational and cultural center that hosts plant shows, art exhibits, and fun activities.
+Up for some mingling with locals and other travelers?
+The Denver Botanic Gardens is also an active educational and cultural center that hosts special events, including plant shows, art exhibits, and fun activities.
 Dig in and get your hands dirty in a gardening class!

 Follow its paths for an exhilarating journey that offers up-close experiences with animals in their native elements.
 Visit the Stingray Cove exhibit, an interactive attraction that lets you feed and touch stingrays.
 Get a thrilling look at bonnethead and bamboo sharks.